 Client counts reflect the number of individual clients served both by the division and by major business lines throughout the year.
 Because of this, the divisional total is typically less than the sum of the business lines as clients may require service in more than one business line.

 ESTATE AND PERSONAL TRUST SERVICES

 The PGT provides estate administration and personal trust services through the Estate and Personal Trust Services division (EPTS).
-In 2014-2015, the division focused on ongoing implementation of the Wills, Estates and Succession Act, that took effect on March 31, 2014.

 Administration of Estates of Deceased Persons